vivaria/edisonrul.ing/README.md

 _(1) When your opponent Special Summons a monster, you can discard 1 card to Special Summon this card from your hand or Graveyard.
 (2) There can only be 1 face-up "Dragon Ice" monster on the field._

 *   The (1) optional Trigger Effect CANNOT be activated in the Damage Step \[[REF](https://www.pojo.biz/board/showpost.php?p=13836493&postcount=31)\].
-    *   This is similar to "Green Baboon, Defender of the Forest's", whose rulings were updated \[[REF](https://img.yugioh-card.com/lat-am/gameplay/errata/YGOErrata100105.pdf)\].
+    *   This is similar to "Green Baboon, Defender of the Forest"'s, whose rulings were updated \[[REF](https://img.yugioh-card.com/lat-am/gameplay/errata/YGOErrata100105.pdf)\].
     *   This effect does not target.
     *   Discarding 1 card is a cost.
 "Dragon Ice" itself can be discarded as cost, and then Special Summon from your Graveyard.
 *   The (2) Unclassified effect applies while "Dragon Ice" is face-up.
 This effect cannot be negated.